drmjahangir/drmjahangir.github.io/index.md

-﻿# Home
-Name:		MD.
-JAHANGIR
-Title:		Researcher cum Consultant, Projects of Alternative Medical Care (AMC) of Director General of Health, Mohakhali, Dhaka, Bangladesh
+﻿Researcher cum Consultant, Projects of Alternative Medical Care (AMC) of Director General of Health, Mohakhali, Dhaka, Bangladesh

 Email:		prof.mjahangir@yahoo.com
-Description:

 Advisor, for Research Management (in field study, Lab analysis, and reporting) which for technical support and management to strengthen the surveillance system in human health.
-Area of interest:

 CV:   		 link

 # Education:
     • Ph.D. in Environmental Science - February 2017
         ◦ Institution: Institute of Environmental Science, University of Rajshahi